Azores São Miguel

 Boca de Cena

 Gorreana Tea Factory is about a 15 minute drive from Furnas.
 The Azores claim to have the only tea plantation in Europe.
-While I wouldn’t recommend the Azorean teas we tasted on the trip, the fields themselves we’re beautiful: condensed serpentine hedges of grass pressed together.
+While I wouldn’t recommend the Azorean teas we tasted on the trip, the fields themselves were beautiful: condensed serpentine hedges of grass pressed together.
 Tea farms look like a French formal garden squished into tight terraced rows.
 I didn’t realize how much they prune tea plants: cut very close to the branch so that new leaves can grow and be picked.
-This must be what a “flush” is when tea is referred to first flush, second, and so-on.
+This must be what a “flush” is when tea is referred to as first flush, second, and so-on.
 Each flush may correspond to a cycle of picking and pruning.
 No one bothered us as we walked through the tea farm.
 A group of men were sitting under a large tree toward the back enjoying lunch.
 It was that kind of day.
 I couldn’t tell if they worked at the farm or just found the spot to by idyllic, and nobody else seemed to mind.

 The eastern side of the Island of São Miguel is much less developed than the rest.
 Food options are limited and towns are sleepy and quiet.
 The main draw are the many lookout points along the drive.